 The ITIG mission and hope is to transform the lives of unauthorized immigrants and Americans alike through a compassionate process, and at the same time boost the U.S. economy.
 The ITIG policy provides an effective pathway to ensure that unauthorized immigrants feel safe to come “out of the shadows” and assimilate into American society with dignity, respect, and ease.

 Mark Jason, a California resident, was formerly a Special Agent for the Internal Revenue Service assigned to develop tax-evasion cases.
 He has also served as a budget analyst for the Chancellor of the California State University System and prepared dozens of multi-million dollar budgets.

 His education and diverse experience in accounting, economics, farm management and years living in Mexico have led him, most recently, to focus on immigration reform in America, while also working with Mexican locals near Puerto Vallarta to develop a 100 acre farm.
-This farm produces more than 350 tons of honeydew melons annually which are shipped to the United States.
+This farm produces more than 350 tons of honeydew melons annually that are shipped to the United States.

 ~Mark Jason, ITIG Executive Director

 “Not only in the United States, but also around the world, immigration is now and will remain a major issue, and a rapidly growing problem.
-Currently there are hundreds of million people living in countries other than their nation of origin, fleeing intolerant governments, escaping wars and environmental pressures, seeking water or food or employment – but always in search of a better quality of life.
+Currently there are hundreds of millions of people living in countries other than their nation of origin, fleeing intolerant governments, escaping wars and environmental pressures, seeking water or food or employment—but always in search of a better quality of life.
 Any solution we pursue must be flexible enough to accommodate varied future pressures, or we will constantly be reinventing the system, and not always to our benefit.
 The imaginative tax policy outlined here creates a system that is fair and humane, and can serve as a model for other nations to follow and thrive, well into the 21st century.”

 ~Ted Gordon, Co-founder of the Millennium Group